 I sought out a way to create what I like to call a project scaffold.
 This essentially helps me automate folder and file creation on my mac.

 I was inspired by a tool called Yeoman which does essentially the same thing for web development projects.
 This handy tool helps rid of the setup time most projects take.
 I was also inspired by the way you generate files when working with Ruby on Rails.
-Rails has generators built in for nearly anything and it’s incredibly useful.
+Rails have generators built-in for nearly anything and it's incredibly useful.

 Mac Only for now